An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Preliminaries

 \subsection{2-complexes}

 A \emphdef{2-complex} (or two-dimensional simplicial complex) is an abstract simplicial complex of dimension at most two: a finite set of 0-simplices called \emphdef{vertices}, 1-simplices called \emphdef{edges}, and 2-simplices called \emphdef{triangles}.
 Each edge is a pair of vertices, and each triangle is a triple of vertices; moreover, each subset of size two in a triangle must be an edge.
+The 0-, 1-, and 2-simplices form the \emph{simplices} of the complex.
+(We slightly depart from the standard definition in the sense that, for us, a 2-complex is a simplicial complex in which each simplex has dimension at most two; there needs not be a simplex of dimension exactly two.)

 Each 2-complex~$\complex$ corresponds naturally to a topological space, obtained as follows: Start with one point per vertex in~$\complex$; connect them by segments as indicated by the edges in~$\complex$; similarly, for every triangle in~$\complex$, create a triangle whose boundary is made of the three edges contained in that triangle.
 By abuse of language, we identify $\complex$ with that topological space.